vokal/Xcode-Template/README.md

 ![](screenshots/test_add_to_both_targets.png)

-**NOTE: Make sure you've selected "Create Folder Reference" so the mock data is added properly**.
+**NOTE: Make sure you've selected "Create folder references" so the mock data is added properly**.

 You can then delete the `MoveToNonUITestTarget` from the filesystem as the test stuff has been moved over.